Glastonbury Canal: Route

 The canal started at a lock constructed on the old course of the River Brue, which had been bypassed by a new cut in 1801 and filled in.
 It then followed the course of the Brue to Cripps Bridge, after which it followed the Cripps River to Gold Corner.
-The first part of the Cripps River was originally part of a loop on the River Brue, which was bypassed by a new cut made under the 1801 act.
+The first part of the Cripps River was originally part of a loop on the River Brue, which was bypassed by a new cut made under the Somerset Drainage Act 1801.
 Gold Corner is at the point where the Huntspill River, the Cripps River and the South Drain meet.

 Following the course of the enlarged South Drain, a lock raised the level of the canal at Shapwick, while the Drain turned off to run parallel to the canal but to its north.
 The railway ran between the two waterways, crossing to the south side of the canal immediately after the single arched aqueduct and syphon over the South Drain.
 The remains of the three-arched aqueduct and syphon over the River Brue are still visible, near the old railway bridge, and from there the canal headed towards Glastonbury, passing the Ham Wall and Street Heath nature reserves and making a sharp right-hand turn just before its terminal basin, which was located near the old Glastonbury and Street railway station.